 July 19, 1861 – During the Civil War, skirmishes were fought on the Black River Road and another near the New Market Bridge in Virginia.
 Confederate troops continued being moved along the Manassas Gap Railroad from the Shenandoah Valley to strengthen the Confederate position along the Bull Run line.

-July 19, 1862 – During the Civil War, a four-day Federal operation began in Polk and Dallas counties, Missouri, and a two-day Federal operation began between Fredericksburg and Beaver Dam Station, Virginia.
-A skirmish was also fought at Brownsville, Tennessee.
+July 19, 1862 – During the Civil War, a four-day Federal operation began in Polk and Dallas counties in Missouri, and a two-day Federal operation began between Fredericksburg and Beaver Dam Station in Virginia.
+A skirmish was also fought at Brownsville, Tenn.

 July 19, 1863 – During the Civil War, Confederate General John Hunt Morgan's raid into Union-held territory was dealt a serious blow when a large part of his force was captured as they tried to escape across the Ohio River at Buffington Island, Ohio.
 Cut off from the south, Morgan fled north with the remnants of his command and was captured a week later at Salineville, Ohio.

-July 19, 1863 – During the Civil War, skirmishes were fought at Brandon and the hamlet of Danville, Mississippi; and with Indians on the Rio de las Animas in the New Mexico Territory.
-Two days of skirmishing also began near Hedgesville and Martinsburg, West Virginia.
+July 19, 1863 – During the Civil War, skirmishes were fought at Brandon and the hamlet of Danville in Mississippi; and with Indians on the Rio de las Animas in the New Mexico Territory.
+Two days of skirmishing also began near Hedgesville and Martinsburg in West Virginia.

-July 19, 1863 – During the Civil War, a 10-day Federal operation began in the vicinity of Trenton, Tennessee.
+July 19, 1863 – During the Civil War, a 10-day Federal operation began in the vicinity of Trenton, Tenn.